 Stories set in space have a lot of common with stories set on islands.
 Both of these settings are simultaneously highly abstract and completely natural.
 They are both places separated from humanity.
 Heroes placed in space and on islands often need to learn resilience and self-reliance.

-Ryan’s psychological weakness is that she can become paralyzed by fear.
+Ryan’s psychological shortcoming is that she can become paralyzed by fear.

-Moral weakness: Her mission is to do her work in space and then to return home alive at all costs.
+Moral shortcoming: Her mission is to do her work in space and then to return home alive at all costs.
 That’s the morality behind this story; suicide is not a noble thing.

 In order to have a better life: She needs to have a near-death experience so that she can fully appreciate being alive.